juanmcasillas/VCProcessor/README.md

         fext (str): file's extension (.jpg, .png)
         delete_it (bool, optional): delete the original file after processing.
 Defaults to False. margin (tuple, optional): X and Y margin, in mm.
 Defaults to (0,0). cache (bool, optional): If cache, don't create output the file if previously exists.
-Defaults to True. paper (str, optional): Size of the PDF paper.
+Default=True. paper (str, optional): Size of the PDF paper.
 Defaults to 'A4'.
 ```